canelhasmateus/diamond/vault/permanent/networking.http.md

 [[Http 2]] offers various improvements over the previous generations.

-First, its safe by default, thanks to the use of [[TLS]].
+First, its safe by default, thanks to the use of [[networking.tls]].

-Another big improvement comes in the form of Multiplexing [[TCP]] Connections.
+Another big improvement comes in the form of Multiplexing [[networking.tcp]] Connections.
 This allows multiple requests to be done using the same tcp connection, bypassing the "[[One Outstanding request]]" rule.

 This decreases [[latency]], since the usual overheads of stablishing tcp connections, such as [[handshakes]] and [[tls negotiation]] are not necessary to be done multiple times.
     ..
 Does this mean that http2 is not stateless anymore? [[expand]]